The remnant

 “Unless the LORD of Hosts had left to us a very small remnant, we would have been as Sodom; we would have been like Gomorrah.”

-When an upheaval thins the ranks, the loss is loud, and it tells you a lie: that fewness is failure, that you are what was left over after the real thing collapsed.
+When an upheaval thins the ranks around you, the loss is loud, and it tells you a lie: that fewness is failure, that you are what was left over after the real thing collapsed.
 But the remnant has never been the leftover.
-It is the seed.
 It is the thread God draws deliberately through the eye of the disaster to stitch one era of faith to the next.
+Hear it plainly: being among the few is not a verdict against you.
 You may be standing in a season where almost everyone you started with has fallen away or drifted off or stopped believing, and you feel less like a survivor than like debris.
-Hear it plainly: the remnant according to grace is not the church's embarrassment but its lifeline.
-The faith has crossed every chasm in its long history on the backs of a faithful few who looked, at the time, like nothing more than the last ones left.
-Being among the few is not a verdict against you.
-It may yet turn out to be the most important thing about you.
+Hear it plainly: the remnant according to grace is not an embarrassment to be survived but a lifeline.